AkhilXavier95/portfolio/markdown/coffee-with-use-effect.md

 ## useContext: The Shared Coffee Station

-useContext is like a shared kitchen jar of coffee powder—everyone can access it when needed.
+Picture a shared kitchen jar of coffee powder.
+Everyone in the house knows where it is and can grab what they need.

+That’s useContext, a shared space for values everyone can access without passing props all around.

 ```js
 const CoffeeContext = createContext();